Word@Work, Let God's Word energise your working day!

 Matthew 1:6b-11

 You may think, how could God choose such wicked people to be the human ancestors of the Christ?
 The answer is that their sins were the reason why Jesus had to come to die.
-Matthew probably saw his previously corrupt lifestyle mirrored in this list.
+Matthew probably saw his own previously corrupt lifestyle mirrored in this list.
 And yet Matthew knew the freedom of forgiveness through Jesus' death.
-God chooses flawed people to achieve His purposes and Matthew was glad, and so should we be glad – otherwise none of us would have any hope.
-So we should be encouraged that there is no sin so bad that God cannot use us and work out His purpose through us.
+God chooses to use flawed people to achieve His purposes and Matthew was glad … and so should we be glad – otherwise none of us would have any hope.
+So we should be encouraged that there is no sin so bad that God cannot work out His purpose through us.
 Of course, He wants us to repent and cooperate with Him like Josiah and Hezekiah (they were greatly blessed by God), but He has the power to achieve His plan even through evil people (although they will face His judgement).

 Prayer